TNO-MPC/protocols.distributed_keygen/README.md

 The basic usage in the example above can be improved upon by explicitly randomizing as late as possible, i.e. by only randomizing non-fresh ciphertexts directly before they are communicated using the `randomize()` method.

+### Speed-up encrypting and randomizing

+Encrypting messages and randomizing ciphertexts is an involved operation that requires randomly generating large values and processing them in some way.
+This process can be sped up which will boost the performance of your script or package.
+The base package `tno.mpc.encryption_schemes.paillier` provides several ways to more quickly generate randomness.
+We refer to [the documentation of `tno.mpc.encryption_schemes.paillier`](https://ci.tno.nl/gitlab/pet/lab/mpc/python-packages/microlibs/encryption_schemes/microlibs/paillier/-/blob/master/README.md#speed-up-encrypting-and-randomizing) for more information and examples on this part.
+The information there directly translates to this package.

 ## Appendix

-*NOTE*: If you want to run `distributed_keygen_example_local.py` in a Jupyter Notebook, you will run into the issue that the event loop is already running upon calling `run_until_complete`.
+_NOTE_: If you want to run `distributed_keygen_example_local.py` in a Jupyter Notebook, you will run into the issue that the event loop is already running upon calling `run_until_complete`.
 In this case, you should add the following code to the top of the notebook:

 ```python
 import nest_asyncio
 nest_asyncio.apply()
 ```

 distributed_keygen_example_local.py:

 ```python
 import asyncio
 from typing import List